 Insect repellent safety

-If using both sunscreen and bug repellent, apply the sunscreen first and wait 30 minutes before applying the bug repellent.
+- If using both sunscreen and repellent, apply sunscreen first and wait 30 minutes before applying repellent.

 To avoid toxicity from insect repellents: